See IoTPy/multiprocessing/multicore.py for code

 shared_memory_process( compute_func, in_stream_names, out_stream_names, connect_sources, connect_actuators)

-The j-th name in in_stream_names is the name or identifier associated with the j-th stream in in_streams, for all j.
-Likewise, the j-th name in out_stream_names is the name or identifier associated with the j-th stream in out_streams, for all j.
+In the section on multiple threads we associate the j-th sensor with the j-th input stream of the computational function, compute_func.
+Connecting streams by name rather than number can be convenient when dealing with a large number of streams.
+The j-th name in in_stream_names is the name or identifier associated with the j-th stream in in_streams.
+Likewise, the j-th name in out_stream_names is the name or identifier associated with the j-th stream in out_streams.
 The lengths of in_streams and out_streams should equal the lengths of in_stream_names and out_stream_names, respectively.
+The names of the input and output streams must be unique.

 in_stream_names = ['east', 'north', 'vertical']